JarneDM/Boardly/README.md

 ---

 - [ i ] add input validation
+- [ i ] render only task of selected project in calendar view
+- [ i ] add add task button in calendar view
 - [ 0 ] link labels to task incase label gets deleted it also gets deleted in the task.labels array
 - [ 0 ] fix styling
 - [ 0 ] style task cards